Skip to Content

 A residential rental agreement cannot characterize tenant a tenant security deposit as nonrefundable.
 Unlike rent, which belongs to the landlord, a security deposit is the tenant’s property unless and until properly used to remedy a tenant’s rent default and/or to compensate the landlord for damage and cleaning.

-Vacating Tenant’s Tight To Initial Inspection
+Vacating Tenant’s Right To Initial Inspection

 Within a reasonable time following notification of either party’s intent to terminate the tenancy, or before the end of the lease term, the landlord is generally required to give the tenant written notice of his or her right to request an initial inspection of the unit and to be present at the inspection.
 However, the landlord is not required to provide notification of the tenant’s right to an initial inspection when the tenancy is terminated pursuant to a three-day notice for nonpayment of rent, breach of the lease, assignment, subletting or committing waste or nuisance.
 The initial inspection allows the tenant the opportunity to remedy identified deficiencies in order to avoid deductions from the security.
 This initial inspection is required only if the tenant requests it.